jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-5-calculator-with-keypad.md

 return (Q,R)
 ```

-This translates to a fairly simple verilog.
+This translates to a straightforward [Verilog implementation](https://github.com/jborza/fpga_calculator/blob/master/integer_divider.v).

-Integrating divider
+#### Integrating the divider module

-As it will run for a various number of clocks, we need to signal the parent module somehow that the division is completed:
+As the division will run for a various number of clocks, we need to signal the parent module somehow that the division is completed:

 We assign the divider inputs, signal it to `start` and transition into a waiting state:
 ```